dbmi-bgm/granite/README.md

                             alignment to be used (>=) [0]
       --BQthr BQTHR         (only with "--bam") minimum base quality for a base to be considered (>=) [0]
+      --ADthr ADTHR         threshold to filter by alternate allele depth in parents.
+This will ignore and set to "0" the posterior probability for variants with a number of alternate reads in parents higher than specified value

 #### Input
 novoCaller accepts files in VCF format as input.
 Files must contain genotype information for trio in addition to standard VCF columns.
 Column IDs for trio must match the IDs provided together with the list of RCK/BAM files (`--triofiles`).